-In fiscal year 2016, NC State began utilizing reuse water supplied by the City of Raleigh on Centennial Campus.
-Reuse water, sometimes called reclaimed water or non-potable water, is wastewater treated to a high standard and reused instead of being discharged into a waterway.
-Reuse water provides a cost-effective and drought resistant supply of water for cooling towers, irrigation and toilet flushing.
-For total water consumption (potable and reuse), fiscal year 2018 marked a level 48% below the 2001-2002 baseline.
-Potable water consumption alone has decreased by 53%.
+In fiscal year 2016, NC State began utilizing non-potable reuse water supplied by the City of Raleigh on Centennial Campus.
+Reuse water is wastewater treated to a high standard and reused instead of being discharged into a waterway.
+Reuse water provides a more cost-effective and drought resistant supply of water for cooling towers, irrigation and toilet flushing.
+For total water consumption (potable and reuse), FY 2022 marked a level 51% below the FY 2002 baseline with potable water consumption decreased by 59%.

-The following are highlights and accomplishments of energy efficiency strategies and energy-related projects implemented on campus during fiscal year 2017-2018 (download the complete report):
+The following are highlights and accomplishments of energy efficiency strategies implemented on campus during fiscal year 2022:

-Through collaboration among business units within the Facilities Division, Energy Management compiled the fiscal year 2018 Reinvestment Act claim for more than $3.8 million in energy savings.
-The Reinvestment Act of 2010, also known as NC House Bill 1292, allows NC institutions to capture a portion of energy and water savings for reinvestment in future conservation projects.
+Through collaboration among business units within the Facilities Division, Energy Management compiled the fiscal year (FY) 2022 Reinvestment Act claim for more than $3 million in energy savings.
+The Reinvestment Act of 2010, also known as NC House Bill 1292, allows NC institutions to capture a portion of energy and water savings for reinvestment in further conservation projects.

-Energy Management successfully funded more than $1.3 million of campus energy projects that result in annual savings of $250,000.
-Multiple projects ranging from lighting upgrades to building controls improvements were completed through cost-sharing programs with campus partners.
+NC State successfully funded more than $1,515,000 of campus energy projects that resulted in projected annual savings exceeding $960,000.
+Multiple projects ranging from whole building lighting upgrades to building controls upgrades were completed through cost-sharing programs with campus partners.

-The Facilities Division Commissioning Team’s work continues to improve the efficiency of campus buildings through mechanical equipment calibrations, sequence adjustments and HVAC schedule implementations.
+The in-house Commissioning Team’s work continues to improve the efficiency of NC State buildings through mechanical equipment calibrations, sequence adjustments and HVAC schedule implementations.
 Partnering with Building Maintenance and Operations technicians, the team achieved $2.5 million in savings in fiscal year (FY) 2022.